Let’s see if other tools on the page can verify the errors and where they’re coming from.

 See Error Messages with Logs Analysis

-Below the Operations diagram is the Logs Analysis.
-A graph shows you the rate of log messages, filtered by default to show only logs from spans with errors.
+Below the Operations diagram is the Log Event Analysis.
+A graph shows you the rate of log event messages, filtered by default to show only events from spans with errors.
 The table below shows the log messages, sorted by the number of logs in the regression.

 These are logs that your tracing instrumentation has appended to the spans.
-If you used tracing libraries that do not support log appending, you won’t see Log Analysis.
+If you used tracing libraries that do not support event appending, you won’t see Log Event Analysis.

-It looks like the largest number of logs are payload messages, which isn’t all that helpful.
+It looks like the largest number of events are payload messages, which isn’t all that helpful.

 Since we know that the errors where introduced with the deployment of version

-v10.8.157, let’s filter the data to only show log messages from spans with that tag.
-In the Tags with Errors table, clicking on that row further filters the log table.
+v10.8.157, let’s filter the data to only show log messages from spans with that attribute.
+In the Attributess with Errors table, clicking on that row further filters the log table.

 You can now see that the error message